 Transfer of MBA Credits

 Transfer credit should be approved by the MBA Office early in your program and will require that you provide official transcripts, appropriate written justification (including course descriptions), and other documentation such as course syllabi.

 Generally, it is expected that you will not take MBA courses at other institutions after you have been admitted to NMSU’s MBA program.
-You must obtain prior approval of the course’s department head if such work is to be transferred to the MBA program.
+You must obtain prior approval of the academic associate dean if such work is to be transferred to the MBA program.

 Up to 9 credits of transfer work can be applied to meet MBA program requirements if the credits were earned in a program accredited by AACSB International.

 To be eligible for transfer credit, you must have earned at least a B in the course(s).